-Often these above rights can be assigned or removed to a single user or a group of users.
+Often the rights above can be assigned to or removed from a single user or a group of users.

 How to see and change the file attributes and permissions

-Tip: In Windows you can view the attributes and permissions of a file by right-clicking the file and clicking Properties.
-Within the Properties window you can find the attributes at the bottom of the General tab and the permissions under the Security tab.
+Tip: In Windows, you can view the attributes and permissions of a file by right-clicking the file and clicking Properties.
+In the Properties window, you can find the attributes at the bottom of the General tab and the permissions under the Security tab.